Jay-Maya/airbnb-clone-project/README.md

 ### 🔹 Admin Dashboard (Optional)
 Admins can manage users, properties, and bookings.
 This feature supports overall system monitoring and platform moderation.
+## API Security

+Security is a critical component of the Airbnb Clone Project to protect user data, transactions, and platform integrity.
+Below are the key API security measures that will be implemented:

+### 🔹 Authentication
+We will use token-based authentication (e.g., JWT) to ensure that only registered users can access protected routes.
+This prevents unauthorized access and ensures that users are who they claim to be.

+### 🔹 Authorization
+Role-based access control (RBAC) will be implemented to distinguish between guests, hosts, and admins.
+For example, only hosts can add properties, and only guests can book them.
+This ensures that users only perform actions they are permitted to.

+### 🔹 Rate Limiting
+To prevent abuse such as brute-force attacks or denial-of-service (DoS), rate limiting will restrict the number of API requests a user can make in a certain time frame.
+This keeps the backend performant and secure.

+### 🔹 Input Validation & Sanitization
+All incoming data will be validated and sanitized to prevent SQL injection, XSS, and other injection attacks.
+This ensures the integrity of the database and user safety.

+### 🔹 HTTPS Encryption
+All communication between the client and server will be encrypted using HTTPS.
+This protects sensitive data like passwords and payment information from being intercepted.

+### 🔹 Secure Payments
+For payment processing, secure third-party services (like Stripe or PayPal) will be used to handle transactions, ensuring compliance with industry standards such as PCI-DSS.

+---

+By implementing these security practices, the Airbnb Clone Project ensures a trustworthy and safe experience for both hosts and guests.